Are you seeing the Error message saying “No bootable device: press F1 to retry boot, F2 for setup utility”?

-The main reason for seeing No bootable device found error is your computer is unable to recognize which drive to select while booting.
-This may occur if your bootable device is some how disconnected from your PC or damaged.
+The main reason for seeing a No bootable device found error is your computer is unable to recognize which drive to select while booting.
+This may occur if your bootable device is somehow disconnected from your PC or damaged.

 Even this error shows up for having more than one hard drive in your PC.

-I've seen this error more than 100 times.
-So, chill...
-I know how to fix it super simply.
+I’ve seen this error more than 100 times.
+So, chill… I know how to fix it super simple.

 I know you are eagerly waiting to solve this error message.